dboatengg/hashnode-articles-backup/cljnq3bo8000709l12uuy4ty2.md

 Thank you for reading!

-If you are interested in learning more about REST APIs, I highly recommend checking out the [REST API learn lab](https://rapidapi.com/learn/rest) by RapidAPI.
+If you want to learn more about REST APIs, I highly recommend checking out the [REST API learn lab](https://rapidapi.com/learn/rest) by RapidAPI.
 It offers valuable resources to enhance your understanding.

-Kindly follow me on Twitter [(@alege\_dev)](https://www.twitter.com/alege_dev) and check out my GitHub profile [(@dboatengg)](https://www.github.com/dboatengg) for more updates on future posts.
+Follow me on Twitter [(@alege\_dev)](https://www.twitter.com/alege_dev) and check out my GitHub profile [(@dboatengg)](https://www.github.com/dboatengg) for more updates on future posts.